PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

 These "triangle" numbers are rendered in sets of 3.
 So if had say `0, 1, 2, 1` the last number wouldn't belong to any "triangle", since it has to be part of a set of other numbers.
 We would also get an error from Unity.

-Now if we used the "triangles" in our chart to build a triangle it would look like this.
+Now if we used the "triangles" in our code to build a triangle it would look like this.

 ![triangle mesh](/Assets/triangle_mesh.png)